btel/2016-erlangen-euroscipy-advanced-numpy/README.md

 ## Introduction

-A standard problem in many applications scientific computing is how to munge arrays of numbers coming from experiments or simulations.
+In scientific computing we often munge large arrays of numbers coming from experiments or simulations.
 For example, one may try to process time series coming from sensors or summarise assays obtained with high-throughput technologies.
-These data are often small enough to be stored and analysed on a single machine, large enough to require CPU- and memory-efficient algorithms.
+These data are often small enough to be stored and analysed on a single machine, but large enough to require CPU- and memory-efficient algorithms.

 In this tutorial I will present how to work with multi-dimensional (mainly numerical) arrays in Python.
 I will focus on NumPy and its  `ndarray` and show how to leverage its implementation to boost performance of data processing.
 I will also demonstrate how to work with labelled data in NumPy and `xarray`.

 ## Format

-The tutorial will consist of short demos of some advanced NumPy features followed by hands-on exercises.
+The tutorial will consist of short demos of some advanced NumPy features followed by hands-on problems.
 The format is inspired by Software Carpentry workshops and will use much of its teaching techniques.

 ## Pre-requisites